Hostwinds review: loads of resources for an affordable price

 - Average performance

-As with most providers, Hostwinds’ most in-demand solution is shared hosting, where plans start from $3.74/mo.
-Beyond that, it also offers a range of other hosting solutions, including VPS, cloud, and dedicated.
+As with most providers, Hostwinds’ most in-demand solution is shared hosting, where plans start from $5.24/mo.
+Beyond that, it also offers a range of other hosting packages, including VPS, cloud, and dedicated.

+However, you can get cheaper prices if you commit to longer subscriptions.
+The prices above are for 12-month billing.
+Yet, if you opt for the longest term of 36 months, you can significantly lower the monthly rates.
 But, strangely, Hostwinds doesn’t display the cheaper prices right on the product page or – even better – make it clear that it offers different billing terms.
-Instead, that information is only available on the checkout page, which is far from ideal since it’s somewhat hidden.
+Instead, that information is only available on the checkout page.

 Marketing faux pas aside, I’m quite pleased with what’s provided.
-All 3 plans are furnished with cPanel, Weebly site builder, free SSL, dedicated IP, unlimited bandwidth, disk space, and email accounts.
+All 3 plans are furnished with cPanel, Weebly site builder, free SSL, dedicated IP address, unlimited disk space and bandwidth, as well as unlimited email accounts.

 The only variation is the different number of domains each offer: